hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 ### Acknowledgments

-I am grateful to Dr. Linda St-Cyr for providing feedback on this site.
+I am solely responsible for the content throughout this site, including errors of fact and judgment.
+However I am grateful to Dr. Linda St-Cyr for providing constructive feedback.

 During the construction of this site, I consulted the libraries of Iowa State University, the University of Nevada - Reno, the University of California - Davis, and the University of Utah.